Prospective Graduate Students

 Prospective Research Assistants and Honors Students

-Those interested should contact the graduate student whose research most closely matches their own interests.
-Graduate student research areas and contact information can be found on our People page.
+Those interested should contact the graduate student or post-doc whose research most closely matches their own interests.
+Lab member research areas and contact information can be found on our People page.

 Students who qualify for the Federal Work-Study program can apply to work as a paid research assistant in the Higgins Lab.
 You do not need to be a psychology major to apply, but interest in psychological research (particularly the research of the Higgins Lab), is a plus.
 Work-study RAs typically work 10 hours/week on a range of projects within the lab.
 Responsibilities include data entry, literature searches, coding, subject recruitment, and running experiments.